In the late ’70s and early ’80s, a popular dog used for guarding property was the Doberman Pinscher.

-Additionally, they are very large dogs and would cast a shadow over a Doberman if the two breeds were standing next to each other.
+Additionally, they are very large dogs and would cast a shadow over a Doberman if the two breeds stood next to each other.

-A Rottweiler is an obviously recognizable dog.
+A Rottweiler is a recognizable dog.
 It has fawn and black coat markings, but “Rotties” is heavier, stockier, and have more powerful jaws.

 For a while, these dogs were bred to be fighting dogs, which is why they have such thick, muscular forms and heavy heads.

-When it comes to people who know little to nothing about dogs, the question is always “Do Rottweilers come from Doberman stock?”
+When it comes to people who know little to nothing about dogs, the question is, “Do Rottweilers come from Doberman stock?”